About the course

 The award of BSc (Hons) Applied Biomedical Science (Work-Based) is accredited by the Institute of Biomedical Science.

-On completion graduates will be eligible to apply to the Health and Care Professions Council (HCPC) to register as a Biomedical Scientist.
+On completion of the programme graduates will be eligible to apply to the Health and Care Professions Council (HCPC) to register as a Biomedical Scientist.